 Black bean is one of the most famous members of the Fabaceae (also known as Leguminosae) family – a large plant family with great commercial importance.
 The fruits of this family, which are called legumes, consist of beans, lentils, peanuts, and peas.

 Black beans were first used for eating about 7000 years ago.
-At that time, they were considered a staple ingredient in the daily meals of Central and South Americans.
+At that time, this incredible food that has a black color was considered a staple ingredient in the daily meals of Central and South Americans.

 In the U.S food market, these beans’ popularity has been growing steadily since the 1980s, with more than 160 black bean products launched in 2016.(1)